microsoftgraph/microsoft-graph-docs/api-reference/beta/api/term-children.md

 author: mpathak123
 ms.author: mopathak
 ms.date: 18/06/2020
-title: Get children of a term
+title: Get children of a term or termSet
 doc_type: "apiPageType"
 description: "Get children of a given term in the termStore"
 localization_priority: Normal